Kobazco/FEAchievements/README.md

 https://forums.civfanatics.com/threads/additional-achievements.624217/

+Achievement Ideas can be found in the Discord Channel's achievement-ideas chat room and on this google doc: https://docs.google.com/document/d/1_vMpmGaUnfpMFeWiFDMU6TQqywghDj7wsNnPxgpE5iQ/edit?usp=sharing

 ## Folder Structure

 In terms of the current folder structure, you can go ahead and ignore the folder called Fire Emblem - Additional Achievements mod.
 Inside there is everything I put at the base as well, so its a dupe.
 I'd much rather for organization sake that everyone modifies the files inside the root folders for organization purposes until I become more adept at using Github.